|

 3. The

-Agreement” letter (hereinafter “approval letter”), as applicable, address all
+of Settlement Agreement letter (hereinafter “approval letter”), as

-overpayments, specifically including the amount of the overpayment.
+applicable, address all overpayments, specifically including the amount of the

 a.
 The

-Workers’ Relief Fund awards.
-Any Disabled Workers’ Relief Fund overpayments will
+Disabled Workers’ Relief Fund awards.
+Any Disabled Workers’ Relief Fund

 b.
 Disabled